Leyla Hirsch: Independent circuit (2017–present)

-All Elite Wrestling (2020–present)
+All Elite Wrestling / Ring of Honor (2020–2025)

-On October 21, 2020 Hirsch made her AEW debut on AEW Dark where she lost to Hikaru Shida.
-The following day on AEW Dynamite she unsuccessfully challenged Serena Deeb for the NWA World Women's Championship.
+On October 21, 2020, Hirsch made her AEW debut on AEW Dark where she lost to Hikaru Shida.
+The following day on AEW Dynamite, she unsuccessfully challenged Serena Deeb for the NWA World Women's Championship.
 On November 11 on AEW Dark Hirsch picked up her first win AEW win against Tesha Price.
-On February 4, 2021 on Dynamite She took part in the AEW Women's World Championship Eliminator Tournament, losing to Thunder Rosa in the first round.
+On February 4, 2021, on Dynamite, she took part in the AEW Women's World Championship Eliminator Tournament, losing to Thunder Rosa in the first round.
 It was confirmed on March 15 by AEW president Tony Khan that Hirsch had officially signed with the company.
 On August 4 on AEW Dynamite Homecoming, Hirsch faced The Bunny in a NWA World Women's title eliminator which Hirsch won.
 From December till March 2022, Hirsch feuded with Kris Statlander and Red Velvet.
 Hirsch would face Statlander at Revolution's buy-in show, turning up victorious.
 On April 6, Hirsch suffered a torn ACL in an AEW Dark Elevation taping.
-Six Weeks later she underwent surgery.
-It is unknown when she will return.
+Six weeks later, she underwent surgery.

+On the July 6, 2023, episode of ROH on Honor Club, Hirsch returned from her injury and made her debut for AEW's sister promotion Ring of Honor (ROH), replacing Maria Kanellis in a six person tag match, where she teamed with The Kingdom (Matt Taven and Mike Bennett) to take on The Infantry, in which Hirsch scored the victory after submitting Trish Adora.
+In a post-match promo, Hirsch declared that she would focus on ROH going forward.
+Hirsch defeated Adora again by submission on July 21, during the pre-show of Death Before Dishonor.
+After the match, Hirsch reapplied her submission on Adora until Skye Blue made the save.

+On December 27, 2023, Hirsch entered the inaugural ROH Women's World Television Championship tournament and was victorious against Rachael Ellering in the first round, but was eliminated by Red Velvet in the second round.